-- 3) Thirdly, the responsibility of deploying bishops is given a focus by the need and request being reported to us by diocese in Columbia and Mexico.
+3) Thirdly, the responsibility of deploying bishops is given a focus by the need and request being reported to us by diocese in Columbia and Mexico.
 Can we adapt or revise our models of the episcopacy to meet these needs?
-Obviously, we are being asked for much more than a "yes" or "no" answer. - 4) And forthly, considering the need for possibly revising our models and deployment methods for the Ninth Province, there should be stimulus to sharpen our focus and up-date our consideration of possibly developing better deployment of all our bishops.
+Obviously, we are being asked for much more than a "yes" or "no" answer.

+4) And fourthly, considering the need for possibly revising our models and deployment methods for the Ninth Province, there should be stimulus to sharpen our focus and up-date our consideration of possibly developing better deployment of all our bishops.
 The work of a bishop is sufficiently demanding that it deserves better than being allowed to become an endurance ordeal.

 For the endurance you've already experienced and the patience you've demonstrated I thank you.
 If I have made you drowsy with much speaking, please consider the experience a demonstration of my point concerning relaxation.
 If my words add to your frustration, please consider the frustrations as but one more of the common bonds binding us together.
 If you feel overburdened, please be reminded that we are to bear one another's burdens.
+And if you are wearied, then rejoice with me that a day's work is done, and share with me the faith that God approves of rest and provides us with hope for a new and better day.